The Idea

 Parallelizable: Every dart throw is independent.
 A thousand browsers can throw darts simultaneously without coordinating.

 Scalable accuracy: Want more precision?
-Just throw more darts.
+Throw more darts.
 The law of large numbers guarantees convergence.

-Verifiable: We know what π should be.
+Verifiable: We know what pi should be.
 Perfect for testing a distributed system.

 The Implementation Path